-NAVAL MEDICAL CENTER PORTSMOUTH POSTDOCTORAL FELLOWSHIP TRAINING PROGRAM MANUAL

-Unacceptable for demor strating advance practice Marginally Acceptable 1 or demonstrating advanced practice Acceptable for demonst ating advanced practice Signatures at the completion n of this training objective Date: Primary Supervisor Additional Supervisor Post-Doctoral Fellow
+Unacceptable for demonstrating advance practice

+Signatures at the completion of this training objective Date:

+Additional Supervisor

+Post-Doctoral Fellow

 SUPERVISION CONTRACT: PSYCHOLOGY POSTDOCTORAL FELLOWSHIP NAVAL MEDICAL CENTER PORTSMOUTH, VA

 Rotation: Child and Family Intervention

 This is an agreement between hereafter referred to as Fellow, and Dr. , hereafter referred to as the Supervisor.
 The purpose of supervision is to prepare the fellow, as a clinical psychologist, for independent practice in working with individuals who have Family Issues as part of their presenting problems.
 Supervision and clinical experiences will be sufficiently broad to enhance professional competencies in a wide range of clinical settings within which Family Issues as part of their presenting problems.